rusterman/aws-lambda-cpp-sam/Readme.md

 ## Overview

 This project is a complete framework designed to streamline and support the entire lifecycle of AWS Lambda development in C++.
 It is organized into several subfolders to facilitate the development, emulation, testing, and deployment of AWS Lambda functions written in C++.

+## Key Features

+- **Bug-Free**: Designed to be free of bugs and easy to understand.
+- **Isolated and Flexible**: Each component runs in an isolated environment, making the system flexible and manageable.
+- **Best AWS C++ Examples**: Equipped with top AWS C++ examples, including those using the AWS C++ SDK.
+- **Local Invocation and Testing**: Supports invoking and testing Lambda functions on a local machine.
+- **Automated Workflow**: Automates the building, emulating, testing, experimenting, versioning, and deployment processes.

+## Motivation

+In building my custom AWS C++ runtime, I encountered challenges such as:
+- Debugging and running reliable examples.
+- Understanding the AWS SDK for C++.
+- Testing Lambda functions locally before deploying them to the cloud.
+- Simulating payloads.

+This setup aims to address these challenges by providing a comprehensive, automated solution akin to **AWS SAM** but for AWS C++ Lambdas.

+Let's dive in!

 Below is an overview of the subfolders and their purposes:

 ```